vaginessa/firefix/README.md

-# firefix
+# *firefix*
-minimizing the annoying task of firing up the fox... or chrome... browser...
+a little copy&paste data helping firing up the fox... or chrome...

 ## Browser Addons